Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: Preliminaries

 where ``$\dag$'' denotes the conjugate transpose and $\hat{\mathbf{z}}$ is the quantum counterpart of the phase space vector ${\mathbf{z}}$.
 For the quadratic system given in eq.~(\ref{eq:Hamil_Op}), the expectation value of $\hat{\mathbf{z}}$ follows the underlying classical trajectory due to the Ehrenfest Theorem.
 This means $\left\langle \hat{\mathbf{z}}\right\rangle = \left\langle \Psi \right| \hat{\mathbf{z}}\left| \Psi \right\rangle = {\mathbf{z}} $, where $\left| \Psi \right\rangle$ is the state which has a wave function $\Psi$.

-In order to define and study the evolution of the wave functions of the squeezed coherent states, one considers two sets of operations: (i) translations given by the Weyl--Heisenberg operators and (ii) squeezings generated by the metaplectic operators.
+In order to define and study the phase space evolution of the wave functions of the squeezed coherent states, one considers two sets of operations \cite{Littlejohn:1985}: (i) translations given by the Weyl--Heisenberg operators, $\hat{T}$, and (ii) the squeezings generated by the metaplectic operators, $\hat{M}(\mathbf{S})$.
+The latter are associated with the symplectic matrices $\mathbf{S}$ that guide the underlying classical evolution.

-The translation operator, $\hat{T}$, is given within the Weyl--Heisenberg algebra.
-It is responsible for translating a given object.
-For instance, translation of $\hat{\mathbf{z}}$ by an amount $\mathbf{z'}$ is given by